PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 For authentication in the asymmetric setting, we use **digital signatures**.
 These, thus, have the same function as message authentication codes in the symmetric setting.
 An overview of digital signatures is provided in *Figure 2*.

-Bob first creates a pair of keys, consisting of the public key (K<sub>P</sub>) and the private key (K<sub>S</sub>), and distributes his public key.
-When he wants to send an authenticated message to Alice, he first takes his message M and his private key to create a digital signature D. Bob, then, sends Alice his message together with the digital signature.
-Alice inserts the message, the public key, and the digital signature into a verification algorithm.
-This algorithm produces either true for a valid signature, or false for an invalid signature.
+Bob first creates a pair of keys, consisting of the public key ($K_P$) and the private key ($K_S$), and distributes his public key.
+When he wants to send an authenticated message to Alice, he first takes his message $M$ and his private key to create a **digital signature** $D$.
+Bob then sends Alice his message together with the digital signature.

+Alice inserts the message, the public key, and the digital signature into a **verification algorithm**.
+This algorithm produces either **true** for a valid signature, or **false** for an invalid signature.

 A digital signature is, as the name clearly implies, the digital equivalent of a written signature on letters, contracts, and so on.
 In fact, a digital signature is usually much more secure.
 With some effort, you can falsify a written signature; a process made easier by the fact that written signatures are frequently not closely verified.
 A secure digital signature, however, is, just as a secure message authentication code, **existentially unforgeable**: that is, with a secure digital signature scheme, no one can feasibly create a signature for a message which passes the verification procedure, unless they have the private key.